-Drag the two dataset files onto the Center pane of Easy Data Transform.
+- Drag the two dataset files onto the Center pane of Easy Data Transform.

-Select the two datasets using Cmd+click then click the Join transform in the Left pane.
+- Select the two datasets using Ctrl+click.

+- Click the Join transform in the Left pane.

-Set both Top key column and Bottom key column to the common ('key') column.
+• Set both Top key column and Bottom key column to the common ('key') column.